 - Beauty Bush Kolkwitzia amabilis is now rare in the wild.

 - Feed Tree Peonies as new growth unfolds.
 Keep well mulched during summer.

-- The RBG Melbourne has grown Chinese plants for 150 years.
+The Royal Botanic Gardens Melbourne has grown Chinese plants for 150 years.
 Thanks to support from the Sidney Myer Fund and Mr Bob Cherry this collection was developed in 1999.
-Hundreds of plants collected in Yunnan, China by RBG Melbourne staff during the 1990s were introduced.
+Hundreds of plants collected in Yunnan, China by Gardens' staff were introduced in the 1990s.